Ralph Neville, 4th Earl of Westmorland

 Ralph Neville, 4th Earl of Westmorland KG (21 February 1498 – 24 April 1549), was an English peer and soldier.
 He was the grandson of Ralph Neville, 3rd Earl of Westmorland, and the father of Henry Neville, 5th Earl of Westmorland.

 Family

 Ralph Neville, born 21 February 1498, was the son of Ralph Neville (d.
 1498) and Edith Sandys (d.
 22 August 1529), daughter of Sir William Sandys of the Vyne by Edith Cheyne, daughter of Sir John Cheyne.
 He was the grandson of Ralph Neville, 3rd Earl of Westmorland, and Isabel Booth.

 Neville had a brother who died young, and a sister, Isabel, who married firstly, Sir Robert Plumpton, and secondly, Lawrence Kighley, Esq.
-Some sources refer to another sister, Cecilia, who married John Weston.
+Another sister, Cecilia, married John Weston and was the mother of Robert Weston.

 After his father's death in 1498, Neville's mother, Edith, married Thomas Darcy, 1st Baron Darcy of Darcy, who was beheaded on Tower Hill 30 June 1537 for his part in the Pilgrimage of Grace.
 She died at Stepney on 22 August 1529, and was buried at the Friars Observant, Greenwich.